SNMP++ 3.6.3

 376 * @param pdu - Pdu to send

-377 * @param target - Target for the response
+377 * @param target - Target for the inform

 380 *

-381 * @return SNMP_CLASS_SUCCES or a negative error code
+381 * @return SNMP_CLASS_SUCCESS or a negative error code

 382 */